 Critical steps for exposing a puppy Doberman to cats include:

 Before introducing your Dobie to a cat, try to stay calm and relaxed.
 This step has a significant influence on the dog.
 Expose your cat a short distance away from the puppy.
 Don’t pay much attention to the cat.
 It might infuriate the puppy and develop negative feelings in him.

 Try to keep yourself as calm as possible.
 This way, your puppy will learn that it’s no big deal to be surrounded by a cat.
 Animals are sensitive towards their owners’ emotions and will pick on the cues you drop.
 By remaining calm, you’ll also be in the best position to monitor the situation and intervene if it becomes necessary.

 They Must Have Their Means Of Escape

-The cat and the puppy both must have their areas of retreat to avoid any unfavourable situation.
-Suppose they won’t have their means to walk away from the scenario.
+The cat and the puppy both must have their areas of retreat to avoid any unfavorable situation.
+Suppose they won’t have the means to walk away from the scenario.
 In that case, it’s more likely that they will develop a negative relationship.